Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 What is Community Supported Agriculture (CSA)?

 CSA refers to a model of farming in which farmers sell harvest shares (vegetables, flowers, meat, etc.) directly to people in the local community.
-CSA represents a shared commitment: Community members commit to the farm for the season, providing farmers, or in this case Pie Ranch, with a secure customer base, and Pie Ranch commits to doing their utmost to provide the local community with the best-quality, most nutritious food around.
+A CSA represents a shared commitment: Community members commit to share the risks and benefits of farming; sharing both bounty and scarcity.
+It provides farmers, in this case Pie Ranch, with a secure customer base.
+Pie Ranch commits to doing their utmost to provide the local community with the best-quality, most nutritious food around.
 This direct connection benefits:

-What do you get in a HomeSlice Box?
+What do you get in a Pie Ranch CSA Box?

 How much does it cost?

 Our boxes are on a sliding scale.
 We are a small farm committed to creating a just food system which includes making nutritionally dense food available to all.
 We know that more often than not, the most vulnerable communities are the communities that have least access to basic resources.
 That being said, the cost of each box varies depending on household income and drop-off site location (distance to the farm and availability for us to drop off).
 Retail boxes are priced at $28-34/week depending on location and are for families that can afford to pay the full price.
 Wholesale boxes are priced at $20/week and for families that cannot afford to pay the retail price.
 The criteria for qualifying for the wholesale boxes are below, and are based off the current food stamp guidelines.

 (this table reflects current EBT guidelines through Sept.
 2018)